Top Equity Management Software in 2026: What to Look For

 2. Evaluate security and scalability

-Make sure the platform grows with you.
 Confirm encryption, role-based access, and daily data backups.
 Review how 409A valuations work, and ask your software provider how they handle data errors and audit trails.

 3. Compare pricing and support plans

-You can’t scale equity with just spreadsheets alone—not without errors, significant manual effort, or substantial paralegal expenses.
+You can't scale equity with just spreadsheets alone — not without errors, significant manual effort, or substantial paralegal expenses.
 Now that you have a solution that matches your stage and pace, here are some steps you can take for better equity management.

 1. Set up your centralized solution